loganliffick/personal-site/README.md

-## 2021 portfolio build
+## 2022 portfolio build

-2022 is right around the corner...
+WIP'in it bb